makrai/notes/butt09-case-in-lfg.md

     * In (20a), in contrast, it could be some generic giraffe or giraffes
       * glossed as nominative
-    * This case has no overt morphophonological realization in Urdu, something which is crosslinguistically quite common.
+    * This case has no overt morphophonological realization in Urdu, something which is crosslinguistically quite common
 (20) a. nadya=ne        jiraf            dekh -na     hE
         Nadya.F.Sg=Erg  giraffe.M.Sg.Nom see-Inf.M.Sg be.Pres.3.Sg
         ‘Nadya wants to see a giraffe/giraffes.’